Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Experimental measurements and data collection

 \section{Experimental measurements and data collection}

-The data set considered above in Sec.~\ref{sec:04} consists of {\it Dictyostelium discoideum} cells for which we consider the measurements of oxidative stress.
+The data set considered above in Sec.~\ref{sec:05} consists of \emph{Dictyostelium discoideum} cells for which we consider the measurements of oxidative stress.
 To quantify oxidative stress, we compare the levels of fluorescence from dihydrodichlorofluorescein diacetate (DCF) to carboxyfluorescein diacetate (CF) after initially loading each cell with $250$ $\mu$M of each.
 In particular, CF acts as an internal standard while DCF is a reactive oxygen species probe, indicating oxidative stress.
 Additionally, each cell is also initially loaded with 40 $\mu$M Rose Bengal as a photosensitizer to induce oxidative stress.
-After incubation and washing in low-fluorescence media, cell are exposed to a blue LED light source for a time ranging between 0-10 minutes, after which the log ratio $x=\text{log}(\text{DCF}/\text{CF})$ is measured as an individual measurement of oxidative stress.
-Additional details can be found in Ref.~\cite{Allcroft2023}.
+DCF is a common indicator for reactive oxygen species~\cite{Chen2010}.
+Recent research suggests that ratioed measurements with CF more accurately reflect cell-to-cell variation in reactive oxygen species by accounting for spurious sources of heterogeneity~\cite{Metto2013,Rodogiannis2018,Sibbitts2020,Allcroft2023}